FACT FOCUS

 Thus, Taiwan’s Association of East Asian Relations

-became the Taiwan-Japan Relations Association,
+became the Taiwan-Japan Relations Association, and

-and the Japan Interchange Association became
+the Japan Interchange Association became the Japan-

-the Japan-Taiwan Exchange Association.
-In Japan’s
+Taiwan Exchange Association.
+In Japan’s 2024 Diplomatic

-2020 Diplomatic Bluebook, Taiwan is classified as
+Bluebook, Taiwan is classified as an extremely important

-and stability in the Taiwan Strait.
+promoter of peace and stability in the Taiwan Strait.

-With the mutual support during the pandemic, the
+Through mutual support during the pandemic, the

-two countries overcome the challenges and created
+two countries overcame the challenges and created

 a virtuous cycle.
 In 2021, over 4.2 million doses of